pinnace/burp-jwt-fuzzhelper-extension/README.md

 ### Options

 * `Target Selection`: Select either the Header or the Payload portion of a JWT to fuzz
 * `JSON Selector`: Specify a filter using [jq's Object Identifier-Index](https://stedolan.github.io/jq/manual/#Basicfilters) (e.g. `.user.role`) or a regex depending on whether `Use regex as JSON selector` is checked.
-       ⋅⋅* For Object Identifier-Index selectors, a single `.` is an empty selector.
+       ⋅⋅1.
+For Object Identifier-Index selectors, a single `.` is an empty selector.
 If this claim does not exist, it will be created.
-       ⋅⋅* For regular expressions, the regex is passed to [`re.sub`](https://docs.python.org/2/library/re.html#re.sub)
+       ⋅⋅2.
+For regular expressions, the regex is passed to [`re.sub`](https://docs.python.org/2/library/re.html#re.sub).
+An empty selector is no character.
 * `Use regex as JSON selector`: As stated, optionally use a regex.
 * `Generate Signature`: Whether or not to generate a signature
 * `Signature Algorithm`: If `Generate Signature` is True, then use this algorithm